onehouseinc/LakeView/README.md

      * New principles: lv-access-sa@infra-production-355309.iam.gserviceaccount.com
      * Role: Service Account Token Creator
 1. **Download & Fill In Config File:** In the [LakeView console](https://cloud.onehouse.ai/lakeview/signup), download the configuration file and fill in all configurations.
 See details on each configuration [here](#lakeview-configurations-explained).
+   * **For AWS:** If your data is encrypted with KMS, provide the KMS key ARNs in the configuration file and ensure the LakeView role has access to these KMS keys.
+   * **For GCP:** If using encrypted buckets (CMEK - Customer Managed Encryption Keys), ensure that the Google Storage Service Account has access to these encryption keys.
 1. **Upload Filled-In Config File:** In the LakeView console, upload the filled-in configuration file.
 1. **Apply IAM Role:** LakeView will automatically generate an IAM template from the configuration file you uploaded.
 In the LakeView console, download this IAM template.
 Then apply the permissions in your cloud account:
    * **AWS:** In the AWS console, navigate to your IAM Role.
 Click "Add Permissions" > "Create Inline Policy" and paste the downloaded IAM template JSON.